Thalzamar/NCOUTO/README.md

 This uses the ContentTweaker integration of Nuclearcraft: Overhauled to add 32 new Turbine Coils, 6 new Rotor-Blades and 2 new Stators.

-As of the latest update, 3 new Turbine Coils have been added, enabled when [QMD](https://github.com/lach01298/QMD/) is installed
+7 additional coils are enabled for use and crafting when [QMD](https://github.com/lach01298/QMD/) is installed.

 Please read the Wiki page for a short overview of what has been added.